A 9-Step Guide to Developing a Mobile App

 Web-based apps can be developed faster than other app types while also being one of the most affordable to create.
 However, there are also noticeable disadvantages to web-based apps.
 Commonly used browsers such as Chrome, Safari, Firefox, and Edge.
 There are differences in the way they have each implemented many web standards.
 This can result in your app looking or behaving differently in certain browsers.
 Along with the risk that some features won’t be available at all.

-Finally, because users cannot install web-based apps on their device, they are mostly useless when working offline.
+Finally, because users cannot install web-based apps on their devices, they are mostly useless when working offline.
 You can develop it in such a way that users can still launch the web app when offline.
 But this does mean some features won’t be available until the user goes online again.
 Updating information, completing a transaction, and other features require an internet connection to work.

 Hybrid App Development